 It finally hit me when I realized I couldn’t move on with any of my projects because I wasn’t able to hang on to small enough holds.
 I felt stuck.
-For me to do new boulders, I had to keep searching out a more and more narrow selection of climbs.
-If there was so much as one small crimp on a boulder, I would get shut down, even if it wasn’t one of the ‘hard moves’.
+In order for me to continue doing new boulders, I had to keep searching out a more and more narrow selection of climbs.
+If there was so much as one small crimp on a boulder, I would get shut down, even if it wasn’t one of the "hard moves."

 On the topic of goal setting, author Tim Ferriss uses the approach of “rigging the game so that you can’t lose.”
-As an example, instead of saying that you will do core workouts five times a week, pick a much smaller goal, like twice.
-That way, if you only hit four days one week, instead of being a failure and potentially quitting, you just hit two more times than your goal.
+As an example, instead of saying that you will do core workouts five times a week, pick a much smaller goal, like twice a week.
+That way, if you only hit four days one week, instead of being a failure and potentially quitting, you just doubled your goal.
 Celebration pizza.
 Eventually, as you create a habit out of the initial goal, you can slowly increase the measurement.
 I decided to take this approach with hangboarding.

 It didn’t take long for me to think up the lowest commitment hangboard routine possible.
 Two hangs, no added weight, just the smallest edge that I could comfortably hang for 10 seconds.
 It came out to be 20 seconds of work, no real set-up time necessary since I wasn’t adding weight, and it was brief enough that it didn’t detract from the rest of my climbing session.